-- (article 4) national exceptions to the exemption of the visa requirement - limited territorial validity of a travel authorization:
+- (article 4) national exceptions to the exemption of the visa requirement - limited territorial validity of a travel authorisation:

-in case an individual wants to travel to a Schengen Area Member State only without a visa requirement, will the travel authorization have only limited territorial validity (LTV)?
+in case an individual wants to travel to a Schengen Area Member State only without a visa requirement, will the travel authorisation have only limited territorial validity (LTV)?

 These questions need an answer especially in the case of an enlargement of the area covered by ETIAS, in this case, the responsibility of which country will issue the (uniform) Schengen visa must be determined.

 According to the visa code volume I, part II, 2.5 mentions that the member state with a visa requirement should always be responsible in this case.